 To find a group in your area search Google or Bing for the term Oil Buying Groups.
 Compare their pricing and reviews, if available, to the pricing from your regular oil company.

 Heating Assistance Programs

 There are local, state and federal government heating assistance programs available for homeowners who meet certain criteria; i.e., low income, the elderly or disabled.
-To find out if you’re eligible, go to the “Benefits Finder,”.
+To find out if you’re eligible, choose the “Benefits Finder,” on the U. S. government site, Benefits.gov.
 This is a great site that acts as a single source for locating assistance programs at all levels of government.
 You can get results by completing the Benefits Finder questionnaire, or by browsing by state, federal agency or category (energy assistance).